UnutiYT/onceDM-Mozilla/OnceDM/UPDATES.md

 # OnceDM Features

-OnceDM is a Chrome extension for saving disappearing Instagram DM media sent with the view-once flow, with no trial, no premium gate, and no account or license check.
+OnceDM is a Firefox extension for saving disappearing Instagram DM media sent with the view-once flow, with no trial, no premium gate, and no account or license check.

 ## Core functionality